 How to use the shape blur filter in Photoshop with custom shapes tutorial (CC 2017 2015 CS6 CS5 etc)

-The shapes appear in the standard presets panel in the tool so you can quickly load any vector path you want to use especially if you have 100s of different CSH sets (such as those available on this site such as grid shapes and gear shapes and cat shapes).
-The effect below was using a line themed artwork in the path section and a very low radius added to a woman in a room.
+The shapes appear in the standard presets panel in the tool so you can quickly load any vector path you want to use especially if you have 100s of different CSH sets (such as those available on this site such as grid and table custom shapes for Photoshop and gear and cog shapes and cat / feline silhoutte and sketched shapes).

 The result below shows first a high setting and you can see from that the radius totally wipes out the image and there is little to see though at this point you could of course just fade the effect via the edit menu to see more of the image again.
 The next is a more subtle setting of 5px for the same path and you will see the changes are dramatic.
 It is a pity that the scale of the radius is a little more sensitive but you can always just enter the value into the field.
 You can, if you wish, just re-apply over and over with the 5px setting and eventually the image will probably get to the same level of blur and you will notice that the actual path at those low settings make a very subtle difference in the actual result as well.

 You can use the effect with the entire image but you don't need to, you can add a selection such as perhaps focus on the person in the image and then add the effect to the rest of the image or perhaps the person.
 You can use any number of tools to select the area

 This can be done by going to the channel panel and selecting them individually.
 The image below using the approach with different paths and uses an auto tone to create a surreal color effect at the end with the smear (you could also use the HDR toning tool perhaps as in the next image and the HDR toning can be found via the image adjustments menu)

 You can then add one or more of the blur effects as well as combine the effect with tools such as oil paint filter and camera raw etc as well as image adjustments added to only that image

 All the above can also be added to type in PS.
 Create some text and then add the effect to the text either using it as a smart object / filter or as just a pure image.